What does it mean to implement ?

 There are 3 major technical steps in Phase 1 (the currently funded phase) of the FDC project:

-• Your platform will need to be authorised to connect to the DFC realm of Les Communs and supplied with a client secret.
+1. Your platform will need to be authorised to connect to the DFC realm of Les Communs and supplied with a client id & secret.

-• It is not necessary for shoppers/customers to have access to the OIDC logins or a Les Communs account.
+3. It is not necessary for shoppers/customers to have access to the OIDC logins or a Les Communs account.
+Although if you wish to support that on your platform, that’s fine.

 • This requirement would be supported by using the link/delink existing accounts on your platform strategy outlined above.